chathika/NL4Py/src/client/NL4Py/Readme.md

 NetLogo with GUI is now supported with NL4Py v0.3.0!

+**New: Changes to the NL4Py API have been made with v0.7.0 to make things more PEP-like.
+The new function signatures are described below, but I've allowed for backward compatibility and the older API calls should still work but throw deprecated warnings. **
+**New: With 0.7.0 you can now let NL4Py take care of parallelization and execute batches of simulation runs with `run_experiment` (see below for details). **

 NL4Py has been tested on both Python 3.6.2 and 2.7.13

 ### Requirements